sp607012/sql_data_warehouse_project/README.md

-# Data Warehouse and Analytics Project
-Welcome to the **Data Warehouse and Analytics Project repository**! 🚀 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.

-## 🚀 Project Requirements
+.

+🎯 Project Objectives
-Building the Data Warehouse (Data Engineering)
+🔹 Data Engineering (Data Warehouse)

-### Objective
-Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.
+Build a modern data warehouse using PostgreSQL to consolidate and transform sales data for analytical reporting and decision-making.

-#### Specifications
+Key Requirements:

-**Data Sources**: Import data from two source systems (ERP and CRM) provided as CSV files.
+Data Sources: Import data from two source systems (ERP & CRM) provided as CSV files.

-**Data Quality**: Cleanse and resolve data quality issues prior to analysis.
+Data Quality: Cleanse and resolve inconsistencies before analysis.

-**Integration**: Combine both sources into a single, user-friendly data model designed for analytical queries.
+Integration: Merge ERP & CRM into a unified, user-friendly data model optimized for analytics.

-**Scope**: Focus on the latest dataset only; historization of data is not required.
+Scope: Focus only on the latest dataset (no historization).

-#### Documentation: Provide clear documentation of the data model to support both business stakeholders and analytics teams.
+Documentation: Provide clear data model documentation for both business stakeholders and analysts.

-### 📊 BI & Analytics (Data Analytics)
+📊 Data Analytics (BI Layer)
-🎯 Objective

-Develop SQL-based analytics to generate insights and support decision-making.
+Develop SQL-based analytics to provide actionable insights.

-#### 📋 Focus Areas
+Focus Areas:

-**Customer Behavior**

-**Product Performance**

-**Sales Trends**
+Customer Behavior Analysis

+Product Performance

+Sales Trends & KPIs

-**These insights empower stakeholders with key business metrics, enabling strategic decision-making.**
+These insights empower stakeholders with strategic metrics for data-driven decision-making.

-#### ⚙️ Tech Stack
+⚙️ Tech Stack

-**Database**: PostgreSQL 15+
+Database: PostgreSQL 15+

-**ETL**: PL/pgSQL (stored procedures, transformations)
+ETL: PL/pgSQL (stored procedures, transformations)

-**Modeling**: Star Schema (Fact & Dimension tables)
+Modeling: Star Schema (Fact & Dimension tables)

-**Data Layers**: Bronze (raw) → Silver (cleansed) → Gold (analytics-ready)
+Data Layers: Bronze (raw) → Silver (cleansed) → Gold (analytics-ready)

-**Visualization**: SQL queries + BI tools (optional)
+Visualization: SQL queries + optional BI tools (Power BI / Tableau)

-#### ✅ Key Features
+✅ Key Features

 Automated ETL workflows with error handling

 Standardized country codes, gender, dates, and IDs

-Row counts and transformation logs for monitoring
+Row counts & transformation logs for monitoring

 Optimized queries with indexes for faster analytics

-Well-structured schema for scalable reporting
+Scalable star-schema design for reporting

-#### 📂 Project Structure
+📂 Project Structure
-├── /bronze        # Raw data ingestion
+├── /bronze        # Raw data ingestion layer
 ├── /silver        # Cleaned & standardized data
 ├── /gold          # Analytics-ready data models
-├── scripts/       # SQL & PL/pgSQL ETL scripts
+├── /scripts       # SQL & PL/pgSQL ETL scripts
 └── README.md      # Project documentation

-#### 📜 License
+📜 License

-**This project is licensed under the MIT License**
+This project is licensed under the MIT License.
-.
-You are free to use, modify, and share this project with proper attribution.
+You are free to use, modify, and share with proper attribution.

-#### 🌟 About Me
+🌟 About Me

 Hi there! 👋 I’m Sagar Kumar.
-I’m a Data Enthusiast with a background in Electrical Engineering and growing expertise in Data Engineering and Analytics.
+I’m a Data Enthusiast with a background in Electrical Engineering and growing expertise in Data Engineering & Analytics.

+My mission is to explore and share knowledge in:

+PostgreSQL

+ETL pipelines

+Modern Data Warehousing

-My mission is to explore and share knowledge in PostgreSQL, ETL pipelines, and modern data warehousing, while building projects that make learning practical and engaging!
+...while building projects that make learning practical and engaging! 🚀

-#### Thank you for viewing this project.
-Explore the repository to see best-practice approaches in data engineering and analytics!
+✨ Thank you for checking out this project!
+Explore the repository to see best-practice approaches in data engineering and analytics.